matttpj/CarND-Traffic-Sign-Classifier/writeup_CarND-Traffic-Sign-Classifier_P3.md

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

-The code for making predictions on my final model is located in one of the bottom cells of the Ipython notebook.  **still to do**
+The code for making predictions on my final model is located in one of the bottom cells of the Ipython notebook.

-Softmax was able to correctly guess 3 of the 5 traffic signs, which gives an accuracy of 60%.
+My model predicts that it will be able to guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
 This compares a little less than favourable to the accuracy of the test set of images.
 However, 03.jpg should be discounted as the Training data set only contains Bicycle warning signs inside a red triangle (class id 29).
-Hence, this would make for overall accuracy of 75% (3 of 4), with only 05.jpg of the Bumpy road incorrectly classified.
+Hence, this would make for overall accuracy of 100% (4 of 4), with only 05.jpg of the Bumpy road incorrectly classified.

 For the first image 01.jpg, the model is very sure that this is a 30km/h sign (probability of 100%), and the image does contain a 30km/h sign.
 The top five softmax probabilities were: